lknight8631/ICCV2019-workshop-Cast-Search-by-Portrait/README.md

 ## Achievement

-We get the 3rd place in WIDER FACE AND PERSON CHALLENGE 2019 - Cast Search by Portrait.
+We get the 3rd place in WIDER Face & Person Challenge 2019 - Track 3: Cast Search by Portrait.

 ## more information
 If you have any problems of our work, you may